intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 working group consensus on technical matter not (yet) documented in an RFC.
 However, just the existence of a formal liaison statement does not automatically imply any form of consensus within the IETF process.
-When sending a liaison statement, it is highly recommended for senders on the IETF side to clearly indicate any level of consensus or non-consensus as part of the liaison statement content.
+When sending a liaison statement from the IETF, it is highly recommended to clearly indicate any level of consensus or non-consensus as part of the liaison statement content.